 There is currently a multidistrict litigation (MDL) class-action lawsuit in the Southern District of Indiana against Cook Medical, which manufactured the Gunther Tulip and Celect IVC blood clot filters.
 Complications associated with Cook's devices were similar to those associated with Bard's filters, but details have not been disclosed.
 The IVC blood clot filter lawsuits against both companies claim negligence, failure to warn, design defects, manufacturing defects, breach of implied warranty, and negligent misrepresentation by the manufacturers.

 If you currently have an implanted IVC blood clot filter, make sure you consult with your medical provider to ensure proper care.
-If you have experienced shortness of breath, persistent chest pain, or other unusual symptoms, you should seek emergency medical attention.
+If you've experienced shortness of breath, persistent chest pain, or other unusual symptoms, you should seek emergency medical attention.
 You may be able to file a claim against either Bard or Cook Medical if you have suffered injuries as a result of this device.
-Contact an attorney for a free review of your claim and to potentially move forward with an IVC blood clot filter lawsuit.
+Contact an experienced products liability attorney to discuss the possibility of moving forward with an IVC blood clot filter lawsuit.

 Contact a qualified product liability attorney to make sure your rights are protected.